 This course explores the role of the Family Nurse Practitioner in primary care of the aging population.
-Assessment of health status, diagnosis, developing and implementing a treatment plan and follow up evaluation of patient status will be emphasized using an evidence based approach.
-Prerequisite: NURG 610, NURG 630, NURG 612
+Assessment of health status, diagnosis, developing and implementing a treatment plan and follow up evaluation of patient status will be emphasized using an evidence-based approach.
+Admission to the MSN Program or departmental approval.
+Prerequisite: NURG 610 and NURG 612.